lvillasen/RedPitaya-Generate-Acquire-App/README.md

 Clone the repository

-Copy the files server_3000.js, server_3001.js, server_3002.js and start.sh to any folder of the Red Pitaya board
+Copy the files server_3000.js, server_3001.js and start.sh to any folder of the Red Pitaya board

-On a Red Pitaya terminal cd to that folder and make the bash script start.sh executable then type:
+On a Red Pitaya terminal cd to that folder and type:

+    chmod a+x start.sh
     ./start.sh

 Open the file index.html with any browser and type the IP or rp-xxxxxx.local address of your RedPitaya Board